fommil/fpmortals/manuscript/backmatter.md

              in foldRight map' []
 ~~~~~~~~

-The choice of which to use is often stylistic, although `where` allows for
-multiple definitions and type annotations.
-Note that an apostrophe is a valid
-identifier name in a function.
+Note that an apostrophe is a valid identifier name in a function.

-Typical `if` / `else` / `then` logic is keyword based:
+`if` / `then` / `else` are keywords for conditional statements:

 {lang="text"}
 ~~~~~~~~